FAC 204: University Vehicle Policy

 University vehicles are identified by standard markings.
-These markings comply with the University Graphic Standard.
+These markings shall comply with the University Graphic Standard.
 Markings shall be of the size and appearance indicated below.
 (See also FAC 204A for an image example of the ASU Standard Vehicle Marking Identification.)

 The ASU decal is displayed on both driver and passenger doors of vehicles, or on the outside rear panels of carts.
-If a department opts to place their departmental decal/name on a vehicle it may only be installed at the top or bottom of the rear windshield of a vehicle, or on the upper-front right side window of a cart.
 A “No Smoking” and “Buckle Up” decal is placed on the passenger door window of a vehicle, or on the front right side window of a cart.

 All university vehicles use the following numbering system:

-- All vehicles use a five- or six-digit number.
+- All vehicles use a four- or five-digit number.

-- The second and third digits are the model year of the vehicle.
+- The first and second digits are the model year of the vehicle.
 The next two or three digits are assigned by Fleet Program Manager in the order of purchase for the model year.